 Matthew C. Brown

 Mr. Brown joined White & Case in 2005 and is a partner in the Firm's Global Financial Restructuring and Insolvency Practice Group.
-His practice focuses on a broad range of domestic and international business reorganization and restructuring matters, including the representation of debtors in possession, creditors committees, and institutional creditors acting in various capacities.
+His practice focuses on a broad range of domestic and international business reorganization and restructuring matters, including the representation of debtors in possession, creditors committees, institutional creditors and purchasers of distressed assets acting in various capacities.

-Prior to joining White & Case in 2005, Mr. Brown served as law clerk to the Honorable E. Stephen Derby of the United States Bankruptcy Court for the District of Maryland, and he was an associate with a respected bankruptcy practice in the Baltimore/Washington DC Metro area.
+Prior to joining White & Case in 2005, Mr. Brown served as law clerk to the Honorable E. Stephen Derby of the United States Bankruptcy Court for the District of Maryland.

 The Ad Hoc Group of TCEH Unsecured Noteholders, comprised of holders of approximately US$2.7 billion of unsecured notes issued by Texas Competitive Electric Holdings Company, LLC, in the chapter 11 cases of Energy Future Holdings Corp. and its subsidiaries, where the White & Case team successfully defeated a prepetition restructuring support agreement and designed an alternative plan of reorganization that garnered the support of nearly all stakeholders, was confirmed, and provided for the tax-free spin-off of EFH's merchant energy business to satisfy more than US$25 billion of secured debt and provided the members of the Ad Hoc Group and certain other creditors the opportunity to realize substantial upside value through ownership of EFH's regulated utility Oncor, Texas's largest utility.